World Math Days and Month

 Logical Necessities in Mixed Equations: ‘Abd Al-Hamîd Ibn Turk and the Algebra of his Time, by Aydin Sayili

 The famed Muslim scholar Al-Kwarazmi has long been known as the father of Algebra.
-In this article, Aydin Sayili presents an alternative view of the inception and development of Algebra in the works of of ‘Abd al-Hamid Ibn Turk, a well known mathematician of the early 9th century, probably contemporary to al-Khwarizmi.
-The author raises an outstanding hypothesis according to which Ibn Turk may have written the first Arabic book on algebra in Islam, and not Muhammad ibn Mûsâ al-Khwârazmi.
+In this article, Aydin Sayili presents an alternative view of the inception and development of Algebra in the works of ‘Abd al-Hamid Ibn Turk, a well-known mathematician of the early 9th century, probably contemporary to al-Khwarizmi.
+The author raises an outstanding hypothesis that Ibn Turk may have written the first Arabic book on algebra in Islam, rather than Muhammad ibn Mûsâ al-Khwârazmi.

 Read More…